efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **Kayoh** says:

-- {Mask Change} and {Masked Hero Anki} will greatly improve Destiny Heroes, a must for this deck for reasons stated above.
+- {Mask Change} and {Masked HERO Anki} will greatly improve Destiny Heroes, a must for this deck for reasons stated above.
 - {Paleozoic Canadia}: I believe this may become a main card in [Sea Stealth Attack](/tier-list/sea-stealth-attack/) decks as it synergizes well with {Citadel Whale}.
 Good side-deck potential in other decks.
 Comparable to {Floodgate Trap Hole}, but you're forced to use Floodgate on a monster summon only, whereas Canadia can flip monsters face down whenever you want, like in the middle of battle, which makes it more versatile.
 However, opponent can flip their monsters next turn.
 Note: flipping your opponent's monsters face-down means they lose any attack/defence boosts, so a 3700 ATK {Cyber Angel Dakini} will lose the boost from {Cyber Angel Idaten} and return to 2700 ATK once flipped up.
 They also lose their Dakini's End Phase effect.

 **Whilipino** says:

 - {Paleozoic Canadia}: good generic trap with many flexible uses - stopping attacks, preventing ignition effects the turn a monster is summoned.
 Its effect to summon itself back from the Graveyard can be useful as a body blocker, additional tribute summon, or an additional 1200 damage to push for game.
-- {Mask Change}/{Masked Hero Anki}: these cards help push Destiny Heroes further.
+- {Mask Change}/{Masked HERO Anki}: these cards help push Destiny Heroes further.
 Mask Change allows the Hero player to push through back row with ease and provide easy OTK's with Anki.
 Anki's effect to search another mask change allows for easy OTK's and it's effect to attack directly can be the difference between having game and losing.
 - {Dark World Dealings}: now everyone who didn't have these before can finally play their Dark World decks.

 ---